Joosty/Joosty..github.io/_pages/about.md

   - /about.html
 ---

-I am Joost Hubbard, an MEng Aerospace Engineering student at Queen Mary University of London.
-My passion lies in orbital mechanics, propulsion systems, and spacecraft design.
-I have gained practical and theoretical  experience through internships and academia, where I developed skills in CAD, FEM, CFD, and mission planning software as well as hands-on engineering tasks.
+I am Joost Hubbard, a final year MEng Aerospace Engineering student at Queen Mary University of London.
+My passion lies in satellite operations, spacecraft control systems, and spacecraft dynamics.
+Academic coursework and projects have made me educated me in orbital mechanics, rigid body dynamics, modelling of spacecraft systems, and risk analysis.
+I am proficient in tools such as FreeFlyer, ESA Drama, ESA Master, MATLAB and Python for operations, system modelling, and mission support.
 I thrive in team environments and enjoy tackling complex engineering challenges.
-Outside of academics, I am an avid cook, hiker and a dedicated follower of Formula One.
-I am open to any opportunities in the engineering sphere, mainly looking to develop into a future career in the space sector.
+Actively seeking graduate opportunities in satellite operations, dynamics, and modelling to contribute to pioneering initiatives in satellite communications and mission support.

 **I am currently:**
 - Working on two online textbooks for use in QMUL's teaching, [Symbolic Computational Dynamics](https://github.com/angadhn/ComputationalDynamics) and [Computational Spacecraft Dynamics](https://github.com/angadhn/SpacecraftDynamics), as an active contributor and reviewer.
-- Developing background knowledge required for variable mass systems simulation and research.
+- Working as part of a team, under Dr. Reanjan Vepa, to design and implement a generic digital twin for a previously designed CubeSat.
+Specifically, I am designing and integrating the attitude determination and control system within MATLAB/SIMULINK.
-- Preparing for my visit to ESA Galaxia as part of [ESA Academy's Space Debris Training Course 2024](https://www.esa.int/Education/ESA_Academy/Space_Debris_Training_Course_2024_open_for_applications).
+- Working as the lead mechanical engineer as part of an international team, under both academic and industry support, to propose an experiment to the [ESA REXUS/BEXUS Program](https://rexusbexus.net/) focused on Space Object Brightness Evaluation and Reference (S.O.B.E.R).